doncandela/mgah/mgah.md

     - There were 13 crates with 16 boxes and 1 crate with 8 boxes, requiring 16 serial box calculations at each time step.

     - The 450,000 step simulation required 15,937 s = 4.427 hr, or 3.46 microsec/step-grain.

+    - Running the simulation required about 2.1 GB of memory (beyond what the PC was using before the simulation was run).

   - The simulation was also run in 30 MPI ranks on the same PC with [hyperthreading enabled](#multithread-mpi) by supplying  `--use-hwthread-cpus` to the `mpirun` command in `mx2.sh`.